 By understanding molecular biology, you can apply it through the wide range of symptoms and conditions which are documented in scientific literature.
 One can apply this knowledge by searching PubMed and similar databases and searching for the involvement of significant molecular pathways.

 “In learning the molecular biology of cancer pathways, and in learning that what the evidence actually shows for the effect of natural product extracts on various relevant molecular targets in various cancers, we see that there’s actually quite a large amount of evidence that supports using various molecules, natural products, and pharmaceuticals that are already approved and that have been around for a long time to affect anti-cancer activity along that pathway at that target.
 That’s called molecularly targeted anti-cancer treatment, and it’s widely practiced in oncology today.

 What’s not widely practiced is the use of the natural products for the molecularly targeted anti-cancer activity.
 I provide that for my patients because the evidence base suggests and supports the use of these treatment recommendations.”

-One really odd thing about curcumin is that it seems to be uniquely useful for almost all types of cancer, which is strange since wide range of molecular pathologies are involved in cancer.
+Curcumin is uniquely useful for almost all types of cancer, which is unusual given the wide range of molecular pathologies involved in cancer.
 It’s hard to believe that one plant would work for almost all types.
 Dr. LaValley summarizes how he concluded this: